 Profit = Selling Price – Expenses

-Let’s run through a basic scenario to demonstrate the fundamentals of how taxes are computed on a flip.
+Let’s run through a basic scenario to demonstrate the fundamentals of how flipping houses taxes are computed.
 We’ll use 4 assumptions:

 - The investor is considered to be a dealer by IRS guidelines, so the profits will be subject to ordinary income tax;